Telefonica/opengateway-samples-simswap-backend/README.md

-# Open Gateway's SIM Swap API sample Python backend application
+# SIM Swap sample backend application

 This sample app showcases how to use the Open Gateway SIM Swap API from a Python backend application.
 It uses the Telefónica's Open Gateway Sandbox as the testing environment exposing Open Gateway APIs.
 For additional information on the SIM Swap API, the Open Gateway initiative and Telefónica's resources for developers, please refer to the [parent repository](https://github.com/Telefonica/opengateway-samples-simswap).